udacity/FCND-Controls-Crazyflie/README.md

 Now that we have made a working outer loop controller that is successfully able to fly the crazyflie using velocity commands, let's build an inner loop controller that will take those velocity commands and generate attitude/thrust commands to control the crazyflie.

-While the entire inner loop will be tested at once, we will build it in two steps:

- 1. compute attitude commands from the horizontal velocity command

- 2. compute the thrust command (total thrust) from the vertical velocity command

-### Attitude ###

-Now that you've written a controller commanding velocity, let's go one step further and command attitude.
 You may be thinking "why would I want to command attitude, when commanding a velocity gives me a good enough position controller!"
 And you would be right in thinking that!
 If your goal is solely to command a position in space and you have a drone that can do accurate velocity commands, then you may find you don't need to go this far.
 But, what if you want to be able to not just go from point A to point B, but do so with specific orientations in space?
 For example, what if you wanted to go through a window and you knew you needed to be perfectly level going through the window, or more interestingly, at a specific angle?
 This starts to go into the realm of flying specific trajectories, which we will get to a little later, but provides a little insight as to why you might end up commanding at this level if you do have velocity commands at your disposal.
 (Remember there is always the case where your drone only supports attitude commands!)

+While the entire inner loop will be tested at once, we will build it in two steps:

+ 1. compute attitude commands from the horizontal velocity command
+ 2. compute the thrust command (total thrust) from the vertical velocity command

+### Attitude ###

 We have already generated a velocity command for our position error, so let's build on that and use the cascaded structure we saw in the controls projects to generate an attitude command from our velocity command: